abzilla786/packer_nodejs/README.md

 # Packer for nodejs

-This packer creates an AMI that is provisioned using the mongo cookbook.
+This packer creates an AMI that is provisioned using the nodejs cookbook.
 This creates a perfect testing environment for nodejs and can be used to spin up many machines with the same environment.

 ## pre-requisites
 - Packer